Letter from Executive Director

 We knew, as the world changed so dramatically, our approach to educating our future leaders should, too.
 We wanted to affect systems change – truly rethink the way education prepared young people for our world.

-Thirteen years later, World Savvy is a national organization working with educators, schools and districts across the country to prepare all students to be global citizens and problem solvers.
-We’ve worked with more than 2,200 teachers, and impacted more than 405,000 students.
+Today, World Savvy is a national organization working with educators, schools and districts across the country to prepare all students to be global citizens and problem solvers.
+We’ve worked with more than 3,500 teachers, and impacted more than 580,000 students.
 And that’s just the beginning.

 I’m passionate about the incredible opportunity we have to create a more just and equitable future by preparing the next generation to lead with global competence.
 I hope you share my passion and optimism, and look forward to introducing you to World Savvy.